dietercastel/SAE/README.md

 ```
 Object to be used as options for [node-client-sessions](https://github.com/mozilla/node-client-sessions).
 As `secret` option by default the key stored in `keyPath` is used.
 It's NOT recommended to set this object yourself unless you really know what you are doing with relation to secure session management.

+### disableJSONPrefixing (Boolean, Optional)
+Default value: `false`
+Determines whether to prefix JSON body data to prevent [this](http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/) attack.
+The prefix is automatically stripped by AngularJS at the client side.
+### disableFrameguard (Boolean, Optional)
+Default value: `false`
+Removes frameguard protection.
+Only set this to true if you actually need frame/iframe inclusion.
+If you do, I highly recommend whitelisting the allowed domains in the Content Security Policy.

 ## Methods
 ### configure(app)